NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

 Please note, that, filters can be negated by clicking on the two arrows symbol or delete it by clicking on the cross symbol.

-Using the buit-in custom filters is the most common and easiest way to select groups of logs.
+Using the built-in custom filters is the most common and easiest way to select groups of logs.

 For those who prefer Lucene, an additional Lucene search bar can be